CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 ## Final report

 The final report is saved in the root directory as `Final Report.pdf`.
-It has a conclusion now.

 ## Repo structure